 Note: This article is an attempt to quantify the investment impact of natural disasters.
 It is not meant to minimize the terrible emotional and financial toll they take on of those directly affected, or downplay the devastating loss of life which occurred, and will happen again in future disasters.

-Last summer the New Yorker published an article titled “The Really Big One.”
+Last summer the New Yorker published an article titled “.”
 Since then we’ve received the occasional question on the topic on natural disasters.
 Most questions are some version of how would “The Big One” affect my portfolio?
 Or should we hedge against these types of events?

 So, I decided to run the numbers.
 While there is no way of knowing the impact of a specific disaster—particularly, as New Yorker article alludes to, one that’s different (i.e., worse) than those in recent history—looking at how the markets have reacted to past events is informative.
 I acknowledge that if the entire Pacific NW region slides into the Pacific Ocean the markets may react differently than they have in past disasters.
 However, this isn’t something worth planning on happening and certainly not in crafting an investment strategy around.